louishust/docs/op-guide/configuration.md

 + This is the schema lease time that is used in online schema changes.
 The value will affect the DDL statement running time.
 Do not change it unless you understand the internal mechanism.

 ### --socket
-+ the socket file for connection
++ TiDB server uses unix socket file for connection.
 + default: ""
-+ You can use the "/tmp/tidb.sock" file.
++ You can use the "/tmp/tidb.sock" to open unix socket file.

 ### --perfschema
 + enable(true) or disable(false) the performance schema